CSAllenISDClassroom/scheduling-app-model-angry-bubbles/Functionality.md

 There would be a dictionary where the key is the name of the resource and the value is the resource itself which will be linked on the website.

 ## QA
+The links to the resource offered would have to be verified in order to make sure that they take the users to their intended resource location.
 # 4. Notification for special classes (band, soccer, etc.)

 ## Functionality